Southern hosts Moton and Grambling - WTOP News

 Baton Rouge, Louisiana; Saturday, 6:30 p.m.
 EST

-BOTTOM LINE: Grambling takes on the Southern Jaguars after Tra’Michael Moton scored 20 points in Grambling’s 83-74 win against the Prairie View A&M Panthers.
+BOTTOM LINE: Grambling faces the Southern Jaguars after Tra’Michael Moton scored 20 points in Grambling’s 83-74 win against the Prairie View A&M Panthers.

-The Jaguars are 10-0 on their home court.
-Southern is the top team in the SWAC with 33.4 points in the paint led by Tai’Reon Joseph averaging 8.8.
+The Tigers are 10-3 in SWAC play.
+Grambling has a 1-2 record in games decided by 3 points or fewer.

-Southern’s average of 7.0 made 3-pointers per game this season is only 0.4 more made shots on average than the 6.6 per game Grambling allows.
-Grambling has shot at a 43.5% clip from the field this season, 0.5 percentage points below the 44.0% shooting opponents of Southern have averaged.
+Southern is shooting 44.7% from the field this season, the same percentage Grambling allows to opponents.
+Grambling averages 66.8 points per game, 3.5 fewer than the 70.3 Southern allows to opponents.

-TOP PERFORMERS: Joseph is shooting 30.6% from beyond the arc with 2.7 made 3-pointers per game for the Jaguars, while averaging 20.5 points and 1.6 steals.
-Brandon Davis is shooting 43.4% and averaging 15.3 points over the last 10 games for Southern.
+TOP PERFORMERS: Tidjiane Dioumassi is averaging 9.3 points, 5.2 assists and 2.1 steals for the Jaguars.
+Tai’Reon Joseph is averaging 20.5 points and 1.6 steals over the past 10 games for Southern.

-Kintavious Dozier is scoring 14.2 points per game with 2.7 rebounds and 0.7 assists for the Tigers.
-Moton is averaging 14.5 points and 2.1 steals over the past 10 games for Grambling.
+Kintavious Dozier is averaging 14.2 points for the Tigers.
+Moton is averaging 1.4 made 3-pointers over the last 10 games for Grambling.

 LAST 10 GAMES: Jaguars: 7-3, averaging 71.9 points, 28.5 rebounds, 14.3 assists, 9.0 steals and 3.5 blocks per game while shooting 45.7% from the field.
 Their opponents have averaged 67.8 points per game.